Tools

 A collection of various sized frying pans hangs in disarray against a dimly lit background.

 Most Dutch ovens, including ours, feature a cast iron core, typically forged from a mixture of iron and carbon.
 This core is excellent at holding heat, making it great for recipes with lengthy cook times, like stews and braises.
-While cast iron on its own can be brittle and requires special care like seasoning, enameled cast iron (like ours) protects the cast iron core from rust while adding both a durable and easy-to-clean surface.
-Learn more about the differences
+While raw cast iron can be brittle and requires special care like seasoning, enameled cast iron (like ours) protects the cast iron core from rust while adding both a durable and easy-to-clean surface.

 Where Is Our Dutch Oven Made?